 A class gift was collected for the University Center remodeling project.
 As of 01/01/2007 we have hit the $14,000 mark for gifts received for the UC Project.
 The students of the University of Wisconsin-Whitewater gratefully acknowledge the sponsorship of the Down Under by the graduates of the classes of 2005, 2006, and 2007.

-The concept of a gathering place for UW-Whitewater students began many years ago.
 In the late 1930's and early 1940's, the Goal Post on Main Street, which later became Salamone's Restaurant, was a meeting place for students.
 In 1947, an old army barracks was moved from Camp Grant in Rockford, IL to Whitewater.
 The Post-War Building Fund donated $5,000 to help reconstruct the barracks, which then served as the first "student union."

 Welcome to the James R. Connor University Center (UC).
 The UC is the heart of the UW-Whitewater campus, providing opportunities for students to enhance their college experience through a wide variety of activities and services.